MediaRites’ Theatre Diaspora – Touring

 - Backstage area or room for actors dressing room

-- Two separate dressing rooms, with easy access to the stage and appropriate furnishings.
+- Separate dressing room, with easy access to the stage and appropriate furnishings.

 - Easy access to a working bathroom that is only for the actors and crew.